 It’s that time of year again to pull out the checkered tablecloth, fire up the grill and invite family and friends to come over to help celebrate America’s birthday!
 And this week I will be sharing the perfect tasty Fourth of July menu including this easy make-ahead side dish of Roasted Sweet Potato Salad, hot off the grill Beer Can Chicken and to round things out, a fantastic Frozen Lemonade Pie topped with fresh summer blueberries and raspberries.
-This year, July 4, falls on Monday and families across the country will be commemorating the Continental Congress’ adoption of the Declaration of Independence on July 4, 1776, with picnics, trips to the beach, lake or pool, and my favorite tradition watching fireworks.
+On July 4 families across the country will be commemorating the Continental Congress’ adoption of the Declaration of Independence on July 4, 1776, with picnics, trips to the beach, lake or pool, and my favorite tradition watching fireworks.

 Roasted Sweet Potato Salad is a unique, colorful, healthy and best of all delicious alternative to traditional mayonnaise-based potato or macaroni salads for your Fourth of July festivities.
 Sweet potatoes are an excellent source of vitamin A (in the form of beta-carotene).
 They are also an excellent source of vitamin C, manganese, copper, pantothenic acid, and vitamin B6.
 Additionally, they are a good source of potassium, dietary fiber, niacin, vitamin B1, vitamin B2, and phosphorus.